Pawn Shops NAICS 522299

 The average pawn shop operates a single location, employs 5-6 workers and generates $8.6 million in annual revenue.

-• The two publicly-traded pawn chains are EZCorp and FirstCash (formerly First Cash Financial and Cash America), and they account for about 22% of retail locations.
+- The two publicly-traded pawn chains are EZCorp and FirstCash (formerly First Cash Financial and Cash America), and they account for roughly a third of retail locations.

 Industry Forecast